vtex-apps/slider-layout/docs/README.md

 ## Advanced configurations

-The `slider-layout-group` block is responsible for synchronizing a group of `slider-layout` blocks.
+The `slider-layout-group` block is responsible for synchronizing the slides rendered by each one of the `slider-layout` blocks declared in it.

-The block therefore does not render any specific component on your store's UI and only expects to receive a `children` block list containing the desired `slider-layout` blocks.
+The `slider-layout-group`  therefore does not render any specific component on your store's UI.
+In turn, it is a logical block that only expects to receive a `children` block list containing the desired `slider-layout` blocks to be rendered.
 For example:

 ```json
 {